top of page

 What is the Training of a Spiritual Director?

-- Jun 5, 2025
+• Jun 5, 2025

-- 1 min read
+• 1 min read

 Those called to this ministry should have a foundational core in the Four Pillars of Formation, as do all ministers who co-labor in the vineyard of the Church.
 In addition, they are to have a specific formation related to the spiritual life.
 Whether affiliated directly as employees within an institution or organization, or working independently.

 Spiritual directors can be lay, religious, or ordained and work in retreat houses, monasteries, or within parishes as part of their regular duties or in private practice.
 Many spiritual directors work part-time in this ministry and have degrees and training in other disciplines.
-Many now are full-time.
+Many are now full-time.

 Comments